KaushalBarhate/Chalk-Moment-logger/README.md

-# Chalklogger
+# Chalk-Moment-logger

 ## Introduction

-Chalklogger is a lightweight Node.js module that provides easy logging functionalities for your projects.
-With Chalklogger, you can output log messages to the console and optionally save them to a log file.
+Chalk-Moment-logger is a lightweight Node.js module that provides easy logging functionalities for your projects.
+With Chalk-Moment-logger, you can output log messages to the console and optionally save them to a log file.
 It supports different log levels and allows you to customize the log format.

 ## Installation

-You can install Chalklogger in your Node.js project using npm:
+You can install Chalk-Moment-logger in your Node.js project using npm:

 ```
-npm install Chalklogger
+npm install Chalk-Moment-logger

 ```

-Note : Chalklogger is an ES module so you may need to add "type":"module" in package.json
+Note : Chalk-Moment-logger is an ES module so you may need to add "type":"module" in package.json

 ## Getting Started

-To use ChalkyLogger in your project, follow these steps:
+To use Chalk-Moment-logger in your project, follow these steps:

 1. Install the module as described in the Installation section.

 2. Import the logger in your Node.js files:
 ```
-import Chalklogger from 'Chalklogger';
+import Chalklogger from 'Chalk-Moment-logger';
 ```
 3. Creating a Logger
 ```